 - Personal motivation to pursue studies on this topic

 - List of references (using the Harvard referencing method OR in the case of the Department of Psychology “APA”)

-- CV and any additional documents as indicated in the admission requirements for the specific degree or on the relevant departmental website.
+- CV and any additional documents as indicated in the admission requirements for the specific qualification under the departmental focus area requirements.

 - Please note that academic departments have different dates on which selection for master's and doctoral qualifications will take place.